 The investigation is not necessarily meant to discredit the injured employee and prevent him from making a claim.
 It is a check and balance.
 This is also used as a mechanism to improve procedures at work.

-These expectations should be the focus of the investigation: (1) confirm the authenticity of the claim to compensate the person injured; and (2) identify immediately to longer-term solutions that could prevent similar incidents from repeating.
+These expectations should be the focus of the investigation: (1) confirm the authenticity of the claim to compensate the person injured, and (2) identify immediately longer-term solutions that could prevent similar incidents from repeating.
 Thereby providing a better and safer workplace.

 Step 5: Tracking the Employee’s Progress

-The ultimate goal of the rehabilitation and medication is to prepare the injured employee to get back into shape and be reintegrated to work again.
-The Human Resource maintains contact with the employee and plans with him a return to work program, if applicable.
+The ultimate goal of rehabilitation and medication is to prepare the injured employee to get back into shape and be reintegrated to work again.
+Human Resources maintains contact with the employee and plans with him a return to work program, if applicable.
 This could be in the form of continuous rehabilitation and retraining in case of job displacement.

-If the employee can still go back to work, the doctor-directed medical restrictions must be taken into consideration.
+If the employee can still go back to work, a doctor-directed medical restriction must be considered.
 He may be given back his old function if he is physically and mentally equipped already to do it.

-Otherwise, the employee should be informed about the restrictions suggested by his doctor, as well as the light and modified work that will be offered to him so he could return to work again.
-It should be communicated clearly with him so the employer can also get his commitment to returning to the workforce.
+Otherwise, the employee should be informed about the restrictions suggested by his doctor and the light and modified work that will be offered to him so he can return to work again.
+It should be communicated clearly to him so the employer can also get his commitment to returning to the workforce.

 This works both ways.
 It is good for the employee’s self-esteem to be back to work even in a limited capacity.
 For the employer, it can help reduce overhead costs from hiring temporary employees, paying overtime, and even workers’ compensation rates.